rehabstudio/oneill/README.md

 ## Networking

-By default, all ports exposed by a container will be mapped to the host interface on a random port (the equivalent of `docker run -P`).
-You are highly encouraged to use the default settings when exposing ports as docker will take care of conflicts for you automatically.
+By default, ports exposed by a container will not be mapped to the host interface.
+Docker's internal networking stack will still allow host<->container and container<->container communication, so in most cases binding to the host interface should not be necessary..

 If you absolutely need to expose a particular container on a specific port (maybe you want to run nginx on ports 80 and 443) then oneill allows you map